uilicious/recipes/recipes/github/Login to Github with valid username and email.md

-# Login to Github with valid username and email
+# Login to Github with valid username and password

-This test case should validate that a user should be able to login to github with a valid username and email, and see the "Dashboard".
+This test case should validate that a user should be able to login to github with a valid username and password, and see the "Dashboard".

 ## Test Steps